Complementarities in Sparse Two-Sided Interaction Models: Empirical Illustration

-Figure~\ref{fig:estimates} reports the value of the \ref{eq:rbl}, together with the corresponding confidence interval for nominal coverage of $0.9$.
-The estimate is negative, indicating negative complementarities between managers and countries: the relative contribution of a high-ability manager, compared to a lower-ability one, is greater when working in a lower-productivity country.
-The magnitude of the estimate (0.196) can be interpreted as the ratio of the multiplicative to the additive component.
-This suggests that, while smaller in importance than additive effects, the multiplicative part of the interaction function still plays a meaningful role.
+Figure~\ref{fig:estimates} reports the rank-based estimate $\hat{\beta}_{L,z} = -0.196$, together with its nominal 90\% confidence interval, $(-0.293,-0.099)$.
+The interval excludes zero, and the $p$-value for the null hypothesis $\beta_0 = 0$ is 0.001, providing evidence against the null of no complementarities.
+Within the Tukey specification, the negative estimate indicates negative complementarities between managers and countries: the relative contribution of a higher-productivity manager is greater in a lower-productivity country.
+The magnitude is also economically meaningful.
+Supplementary Material~\ref{sec:interpretation} maps the estimate into a representative decomposition of the average outcome and shows that, under a symmetric benchmark in which managers and countries contribute equally to the additive component, the multiplicative component accounts for approximately 22\% of the gross magnitude of the decomposition.

-The confidence interval $(-0.293, -0.099)$, centered around $\hat{\beta}_{L,z}$, does not include zero.
-The p-value for the null $\beta_0 = 0$ equals 0.001, providing strong evidence against the absence of complementarities in this interaction.

-To underscore the importance of label choice, the figure also reports estimates obtained under random labeling.
-These are presented only to illustrate how reliance on uninformed labels affects the estimator and should not be interpreted as informative about the underlying interaction.
-As expected, random labeling inflates the variance, producing confidence intervals nearly four times wider than those based on rank-based labeling.
-In this case, the p-value of 0.126 would fail to reject the null of no complementarities, highlighting how proper labeling is crucial for test power, a theme further explored in the Monte Carlo simulations in the next section.

-Figure~\ref{fig:estimates} shows the estimate for a single random labeling, but many such estimates can be computed.
-Figure~\ref{fig:empirical_ill} plots the distributions of $\hat{\beta}_{L,\pi}$ and of $\hat\mu_\pi$ (the estimator of $\mu_L c_\pi$, the scaling factor in the asymptotic distribution) across 50,000 random labels assignments, with the values obtained under rank-based labeling highlighted in red.

-The distribution of $\hat{\beta}_{L,\pi}$ shows that most labelings yield negative estimates, though with some variation in magnitude.
-The distribution of $\hat{\mu}_{\pi}$, symmetric around zero, indicates that the instruments are informative about the underlying characteristics: the rank-based labeling produces an estimate of $\hat{\mu}_{\pi}$ larger in absolute value than about 80\% of random labelings.
-At the same time, in 20\% of cases random labeling delivers even larger values, reflecting that, as expected, the instruments capture only part of the variation in latent rankings.

-Figures~\ref{fig:estimates} and~\ref{fig:empirical_ill} thus highlight the importance of selecting labels correctly.
-The analogy with instrumental variables is direct: valid instruments must be informative about the latent characteristics, not mere noise, in order to deliver consistent and precise estimates.

-The negative estimate, statistically different from zero, implies that the skills of high-ability managers matter most in low-productivity countries, where managerial capacity has a greater marginal impact.
-This explanation was already suggested by \cite{limodio2021bureaucrat}, but could not be formally assessed under the modularity restriction of the TWFE model.
-In this view, assigning high-performing bureaucrats to low-performing countries is efficient and raises average project success.